apache/incubator-kie-kogito-images/README.md

 You should notice a few debug messages being printed in the system output.

-The ephemeral image does not have external dependencies like a backend persistence provider, it uses in-memory persistence while working with Jobs Services, while the `infinispan` and `mongodb` variants will need an Infinispan and MongoDB server, respectively, previously running. is not set to *true* it will use the default implementation (in-memory).
+The ephemeral image does not have external dependencies like a backend persistence provider, it uses in-memory persistence while working with Jobs Services `infinispan` and `mongodb` variants, it will need to have an Infinispan and MongoDB server, respectively, previously running.

 The [Kogito Operator](https://github.com/kiegroup/kogito-cloud-operator) can be used to deploy the Kogito Jobs Service